airbrake/airbrake-ios/README.markdown

 The API key argument expects your Hoptoad project API key.
 The environment name you provide will be used to categorize received crash reports in the Hoptoad web interface.
 The notifier provides several factory environment names that you are free to use.

 - `HTNotifierDevelopmentEnvironment`
 - `HTNotifierAdHocEnvironment`
 - `HTNotifierAppStoreEnvironment`
 - `HTNotifierReleaseEnvironment`

 #Testing

 To test that the notifier is working inside your application, a simple test method is provided.
-This method creates a notice with all of the parameters filled out as if a method, `crash`, was called on the shared HTNotifier object.
-That notice will be picked up by the notifier and reported just like an actual crash.
+This method raises an exception, catches it, and reports it as if a real crash happened.
 Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier:

      [[HTNotifier sharedNotifier] writeTestNotice];